geonyeongchoi/hello/readme_LMA_hw2.md

 ## Results

+`sift_to_RF.ipynb`
-The code's objective is to achieve a classification accuracy of at least 32.5% on the Kaggle dataset.
+The model achieve a classification accuracy > 32.5% on the Kaggle dataset.
 It utilizes an ensemble of Random Forest classifiers with different random seeds for each iteration to enhance robustness and performance.

 # CNN Feature Extraction System

+## Implementation Details
+This system is designed to extract features from video frames using a Convolutional Neural Network (CNN), specifically ResNet18, implemented in PyTorch.
+Due to issues with GPU utilization, the system currently operates solely on CPU, which results in an execution time of approximately one hour.
 ## Execution Time
+Originally intended to run on GPU for faster performance, the system had to be adjusted to run on CPU due to unspecified errors.
+This adjustment has significantly increased the execution time, taking around one hour to complete the feature extraction process.

 ## Results

-## Code Execution Flow
+`3DCNN_to_RF.ipynb`

+The random forest model structure used earlier was kept intact.
+Experimental results showed an accuracy of 80% on the test set.

+# 3D CNN Feature Extraction System
+I attempted to extract features using the instructions provided on GitHub.
+However, due to errors during GPU usage and timeout errors during CPU usage (even after adjusting the --job_timeout option), I was unable to extract features using the GitHub code (although I successfully modified the code to work).
+Therefore, I implemented a custom feature extractor code to extract features from videos.

+`3d_custom_extracting.ipynb`

+When extracting features using this code, I exceeded the available GPU memory (11GB), so I extracted features from only a portion of the frames (frames_tensor[:, :, ::5, ::5, ::5]).
+During extraction, I sampled every fifth frame as well as every fifth width and height.
+With this data, the prediction performance exceeded an accuracy of 80%, which is suspected to be due to the loss of a significant amount of data during the process of reducing the video's size.